zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 This value has been corroborated by holographic calculations of entanglement entropy scaling and quantum quench dynamics in strongly correlated systems.

-The notable convergence of these two independent theoretical approaches---string theory and holographic principles---to the same value of $\alpha \approx 3.5$ provides strong theoretical support for our model\'s predictions in quantum-dominated systems.
+The notable convergence of these two independent theoretical approaches -string theory and holographic principles- to the same value of $\alpha \approx 3.5$ provides strong theoretical support for our model\'s predictions in quantum-dominated systems.

 **Table of *α* Values Across Theories and Systems.**